maiertech/website/src/routes/posts/a-guide-to-understanding-how-yarn-hoists-dependencies-and-handles-conflicting-packages/index.md

 [Yarn 2](https://yarnpkg.com/)’s [Plug'n'Play](https://yarnpkg.com/features/pnp)
 has addressed most issues around hoisting.
 But most projects using Yarn continue using Yarn 1 and have not made the move to Yarn 2 yet.
-In this post Yarn (without version number) refers to Yarn 1.
+In this post Yarn (without the version number) refers to Yarn 1.

 ## How Yarn hoists dependencies